presetprogrammer/SeabornProject419/ProjectOutline.md

 4. __Unsupervised Learning__  - James Heathcock

    - The algorithms used will be:
-     1. Mean Shift
+     1. OPTICS
      2. DBSCAN
      3. Gaussian-Mixture Model
+     4. k-Means
-   - If dimensionality reduction is needed, then random projection will likely be used.
+   - t-SNE is used for dimensionality reduction
 <br>

 ```mermaid